WasmEdge/WasmEdge/docs/GOVERNANCE.md

 ## Committers

 A committer is a core maintainer who is responsible for the overall quality and stewardship of the project.
 They share the same reviewing responsibilities as reviewers, but are also responsible for upholding the project bylaws as well as participating in project level votes.
 Committers are part of the organization with write access to all repositories.
-Committers are expected to remain actively involved in the project and participate in voting and discussing of proposed project level changes.
+Committers are expected to remain actively involved in the project and participate in voting and discussing proposed project-level changes.

 ## Adding maintainers